-Regarding the album's personnel, Harley had an acrimonious fall-out with the previous members Cockney Rebel - he sacked/or they quit, depending on who you believed, Milton Reame-James, Jean-Paul Crocker and Paul Jeffreys leaving only drummer Stuart Elliott with Harley.
+Regarding the album's personnel, Harley had an acrimonious fall-out with the previous members Cockney Rebel - he sacked them-or they quit, depending on who you believed, Milton Reame-James, Jean-Paul Crocker and Paul Jeffreys leaving only drummer Stuart Elliott with Harley.
 He had insisted on sole songwriting control, something the others didn't agree with, wanting to contribute their own songs.
 In a typically arrogant move, he announced to the music press that he was going to return with "the greatest rock band in the world".
 It wasn't quite that, but ex-Family guitarist Jim Cregan, Curved Air's keyboardist Francis Monkman and bassist George Ford were pretty solid.
 Monkman didn't last long and was replaced by Duncan Mackay.
-Harley said later of the situation -

 The album has been remastered perfectly.
 It will never sounded better than this.
 There was a lot of hype around it, though.
 Record Mirror said it was "completely fulfilling.
 A monster unleashed..".
 It was good, but not quite that good, however.
 Tracks like Back to The Farm and It Wasn't Me certainly didn't fall into the "monster" category.